-689 changed the strategy that participants used.
+687 changed the strategy that participants used.
 However, this seems unlikely given

-690 that we only made changes to the colour of the stimuli, a manipulation that Buetti
+688 that we only made changes to the colour of the stimuli (see Table 6), a manip-

-691 et al. (2019) also used, with no changes to their overall conclusions.
-In addition,
+689 ulation that Buetti et al. (2019) also used, with no changes to their overall con-

+690 clusions, although it is of course possible that different colour combinations may

+691 lead to (for example) different relative saliences, which could change the com-

-692 our reanalysis of the original Buetti et al. (2019) data using our new methods also
+692 bination method used by the participant.
+However, our reanalysis of the original

+693 Buetti et al. (2019) data using our new methods also suggested that the orthogonal

-693 suggested that the orthogonal contrast model was best supported.
-Thus, we sug-
+694 contrast model was best supported.
+Thus, we suggest that the choice of modelling

-694 gest that the choice of modelling distribution (e.g. shifted-lognormal v.s. lognor-
+695 distribution (e.g. shifted-lognormal v.s. lognormal) affects the conclusions drawn,

-695 mal) affects the conclusions drawn, and thus we should aim to use the models that
+696 and thus we should aim to use the models that best align with the data in order to

-696 best align with the data in order to better understand the theoretical implications

-697 of our findings.
+697 better understand the theoretical implications of our findings.